kammitama5/kammitama5.github.io/_posts/2021-6-8-Tuesday-June-8th.md

 I've had quite a few international friends who, if you got to know them, would say "my parents wanted a boy".
 I had a strange experience years ago when someone I knew invited me to meet a friend (an immigrant living and working) in Silicon Valley, and I was introduced to their family.
 Openly, the parent of that child turned to us and said about his daughter, after praising his son, "look at her; she's so stupid".
 It was said in a tone of resentment, and I recognize it all too well.
+The fact that he was able to say it so casually to persons outside of his culture was a bit alarming; often these are the kinds of statements shared in one's mother tongue, not accessible to people who aren't part of that culture.
 I'm not sure about if this is something that is also a part of growing up in the United States, as I said, but I've lived through parts of that culture where it is hinted, as a woman, that you should not appear too smart, not shine too bright.
 And I've wrestled with that for years, and what it means for the valuation of one's contributions, understanding all the things I've done and all the things I want to be.